Sovereign French NTP: Why It Matters

 Plain NTP is sent in the clear over UDP, with no authentication.
 A MITM attacker can impersonate a server or modify responses, which is not acceptable for the use cases above.
 NTS (Network Time Security, RFC 8915) adds the missing layer: cryptographic authentication via TLS 1.3 without encrypting the time payload itself, preserving accuracy.

 The entire RDEM pool is NTS-enabled.
-This is still rare: fewer than a hundred public NTS servers exist worldwide, only a fraction of which are in France.
+This is still rare: out of the 4,586 time machines our registry probed from six networks as of 7 August 2026, 265 serve authenticated time — 29 of them in France.
 The dedicated page covers Chrony configuration and verification: Enable NTS on Chrony in 5 minutes.

 Public-Sector and Regulated Use Cases